 “This was a mistake, and we are now refunding these charges and contacting affected customers to apologise for the error.”

-EE is the largest mobile carrier in the UK and also the largest 4G LTE mobile carrier, the company recently announced that they now have 7.7 million 4G customers and a total of 28 million customers.
+EE is the largest mobile carrier in the UK and also the largest 4G LTE mobile carrier.
+The company recently announced that they now have 7.7 million 4G customers and a total of 28 million customers.
+This incident highlights the importance of accurate billing systems and the company’s commitment to rectifying mistakes and maintaining customer trust.

 Source BBC